 The RTX 2070 would likely begin at the same price that the GTX 1080 started out at.
 Yeah, ouch.
 The RTX 2060 can’t come soon enough with those kinds of launch prices…

 Without any actual competition at the high-end of the graphics market, Nvidia knows it can almost price with impunity, knowing people will pay because there is no other performance alternative.

 A lack of competition is definitely not going to do us consumers any favours at all.

 The new 20-series graphics cards are going to have to be capable of real-time raytracing.
 That’s going to be one of the first tests anyone does when they get their hands on both the new cards and Futuremark’s upcoming 3DMark raytracing benchmark.

-Obviously it will also need to game like a frickin’ hero, and, given that it will potentially appear at the same initial price-point as the GTX 1080 Ti, it has to outperform the fastest of the last generation GeForce graphics cards in traditional gaming workloads too.
-And that’s no mean feat.
+Obviously, it will also need to game like a frickin’ hero.
+And, given that it will potentially appear at the same initial price point as the GTX 1080 Ti, it has to outperform the fastest of the last generation GeForce graphics cards in traditional gaming workloads too.